oniani/frames/README.md

 suitable only for the small to medium sized datasets and `String` does not have too much of an overhead for this task.
-Furthermore, using `Text` type would make one unable to use all the built-in `String` functions that come with function as well as would add an extra dependency to the package.**
+Furthermore, using `Text` type would make one unable to use all the built-in `String` functions that come with Haskell `Prelude` as well as would add an extra dependency to the package.**

 Note that the user does not need to be familiar with these types other than knowing the fact that types `Header`, `Row`, and `Column` are just